Darryl Kile: Death

 On June 22, 2002, during pregame warmups for what would have been a day game in Chicago against the rival Cubs, team personnel noted Kile's absence.
 Hotel staff entered his room and discovered him in his bed, under the covers, dead of a heart attack.
 His death, which came four days after that of longtime Cardinal broadcaster Jack Buck, was ruled to be from natural causes; an autopsy found that Kile had an enlarged heart, two of his coronary arteries were 90% blocked, and there was a blood clot in one artery.
 Kile's father had died from a blood clot in 1993, aged 44.

 Cubs catcher Joe Girardi announced at Wrigley Field that the afternoon's game versus the Cardinals had been cancelled, though he did not give a specific reason.
 Girardi tearfully gave the news at 2:37 pm CDT, broadcast regionally on Fox: "Excuse me.
 I thank you for your patience.
 We regret to inform you because of a tragedy in the Cardinal family, that the commissioner has cancelled the game today.
+Thank you.
 Please be respectful.
 You will find out eventually what has happened, and I ask that you say a prayer for the St. Louis Cardinals' family."
+After that, Jack Buck's son Joe, who was set to call play-by-play for that day's game on Fox, reported Kile's death to the TV audience from the Wrigley Field broadcast booth.
 The game was rescheduled and made up later in the year on August 31, a 10–4 Cardinal defeat.
 Jason Simontacchi, who pitched for the Cardinals, was visibly emotional during the game since Kile was a mentor to him.
 Later that season, when the Cardinals clinched the Central Division championship in a game against the Astros, teammate Albert Pujols carried Kile's number 57 jersey, on a hanger, to the celebration on the field.